 Have everything there and in working order if possible.
 This includes all paperwork related to the assets or the business.

-How do I pass a Site Inspection?
+How do I pass?

 Be prepared.
 Answer all questions thoroughly and accurately.
 Provide explanations about anything that needs repair.
 Ask the inspector if there are any questions or issues before they leave.
 This allows you to address concerns they did not mention.
 Also ask if they feel you have passed and if not, why?